-- Public information campaigns (via newspaper, flyers, TV and radio) to explain the subproject to the wider city population and prepare them for disruption they may experience once the construction programme is underway; - Public disclosure meetings at key sub-project stages to inform the public of progress, future plans and to provide copies of summary documents in local language; - Formal disclosure of completed sub-project reports by making copies available at convenient locations in the study areas and informing the public of their availability, and - Providing a mechanism through which comments can be made.
+- Public information campaigns (via newspaper, flyers, TV and radio) to explain the sub-project to the wider city population and prepare them for disruption they may experience once the construction programme is underway; - Public disclosure meetings at key sub-project stages to inform the public of progress, future plans and to provide copies of summary documents in local language;

+- Formal disclosure of completed sub-project reports by making copies available at convenient locations in the study areas and informing the public of their availability, and - Providing a mechanism through which comments can be made.

-113. For the benefit of the community, the summary of the IEE will be translated in the local language and made available at (i) the offices of executing and implementing agencies, (ii) the area offices, (iii) the consultant team' offices; and (iv) at the contractors' camp sites.
+115. For the benefit of the community, the summary of the IEE will be translated in the local language and made available at (i) offices of executing and implementing agencies, (ii) area offices, (iii) consultant teams' offices; and (iv) Contractor's campsites.
 It will be ensured that the hard copies of IEE are kept at places which are conveniently accessible to people, as a means to disclose the document and at the same time creating wider public awareness.
 An electronic version of the IEE will be placed in the official website of executing and implementing agencies and the ADB website after approval of the IEE by ADB.